University of Florida: Honors program

-The University of Florida has an honors program; after they are accepted to the university, students must apply separately to the Honors Program and show significant academic achievement to be accepted.
+The University of Florida has an honors program; during application to the university, students must apply separately to the Honors Program and show significant academic achievement to be accepted.
 There are over 100 courses offered exclusively to students in this program.
-In 2011, more than 1900 students applied for 700 available seats.
-The Honors Program also offers housing for freshman in the Honors Residential College at Hume Hall.
+In 2023, 14,089 students applied for 1,778 available seats.
+The Honors Program also offers housing for freshman in the Honors Village Residential Complex.
 The program also offers special scholarships, internships, research, and study abroad opportunities.